-Delayed Puberty and Sexual Development Require a Timely Intervention
+Delayed Puberty Requires a Timely Intervention

 The ovarian cells in females with Turner Syndrome undergo premature cell death.
 By 20 weeks gestation, 70% of ovarian germ cells were apoptotic in those with Turner Syndrome, compared to 3% in age-matched normal XX ovaries.
 The ovarian failure manifests itself as both estrogen deficiency as well as a lack of fertilizable ovum.